Deep Creek Loop Trail – Great Smoky Mountains National Park

 Trailhead to Tom Branch Falls

-One of the great things about this trail is that it offers some immediate rewards.
-From the opening of the trail, you get to walk along side the rushing Deep Creek, and watch kids, adults and families tubing down Deep Creek, and having a blast.
-Just 3/10s of a mile up the trail, you’ll come to Tom Branch Falls, an 80 foot waterfall.
-Toms Branch Falls cascades down into Deep Creek on the opposite bank from the trail.
-See our Tom Branch Falls Guide for more information.
+Just 3/10s of a mile into the trail, you'll come to Tom Branch Falls, an 80 foot gently cascading waterfall.
+Tom Branch Falls Guide cascades down into Deep Creek itself, on the opposite bank from the trail.

-After crossing the first bridge you’ll begin a gradual uphill climb to the right of Deep Creek until you reach another bridge, and a trail junction just in front.
-Deepcreek continues straight, and Indian Creek Trail goes to the right.
-To take the loop trail, and to see Indian Creek Falls, go right and follow Indian Creek Trail.
+After crossing the bridge, you'll begin a gradual uphill climb to the right of Deep Creek until you reach another bridge, and a trail junction just in front.
+Deepcreek continues straight, and the Indian Creek Trail goes to the right.

-Indian Creek Trail to Loop Trail
+Indian Creek Trail to the Loop Trail

-Turning off onto Indian Creek Trail gets you out of the hustle and bustle of the crowd.
-Shortly after turning onto Indian Creek Trail (1/10th of a mile), you’ll see a sign to the left and a small trail heading down to the base of Indian Creek Falls, my personal favorite on the hike.
+Shortly after turning onto Indian Creek Trail (1/10th of a mile), you'll see a sign to the left and a small trail heading down to the base of Indian Creek Falls, our favorite waterfall, on this hike.

-Heading back up on the trial, Indian Creek Trail will continue, into a really pretty forest area, with a nice, flat and wide trail.
-You’ll cross a bridge over Indian Creek just after the falls and continue to head through the forest.
-You’ll soon come to a trail junction.
-Thomas Divide Trail goes to the right, you should continue straight on Indian Creek Trail.
+Heading back up on the trial, Indian Creek Trail will continue into a really pretty forest area, with a nice, flat and wide trail.
+You'll cross a bridge over Indian Creek just after the falls and continue to head through the forest.

 Loop Trail

-The trail now goes down and is fairly steep, so watch your step, especially with the roots.
-At the bottom, you’ll encounter Deep Creek again, and Deep Creek trail.
-You’ll turn left here and follow along side Deep Creek.
+At the bottom, you'll encounter Deep Creek again, and Deep Creek trail.
+You'll turn left here and follow alongside Deep Creek.
 The trail along here is very flat and wide and makes for a nice relaxing walk with the wonderful sounds of Deep Creek.

 Juney Whank Falls

-Heading on down Deep Creek Trail, you’ll run into a spur that takes you to Juney Whank Falls.
-You’ll see signs.
-The trail does get a bit confusing, and you can either go right or left.
-You’ll want to go left.
-You’ll know you’re heading in the right direction by the steep include.
 This is a pretty steep climb for a bit, and then the rest is downhill.
-The spur trail to the falls is about 1.2 miles, but it’s really worth it and from the falls, you are very close to the parking lot.
+The spur trail to the falls is about 1.2 miles, but it's really worth it and from the falls, you are very close to the parking area where you started.

 The fastest route back to the parking lot is to go back up the trail down to Juney Whank, and follow the trail that directs you to the parking lot.